New Zealand's Beehive and Parliament building, Wellington

 Data Home page

-Data (including fraud notifications and school audit results)
+Data (including fraud notifications and data on health and vocational education reforms)

 We're working to make some of our data available online.
 We welcome your feedback.